Storyworks Video Archive

 I Lived in a Truck

 Florida teen Arielle Metzger and her family were forced to move into a truck when Arielle’s father lost his job.
 In this video, Arielle gives us a tour of the truck while reflecting on the experience of being homeless.
-Click here for video discussion questions.
+Originally created for I Was Homeless.

 I Use a Robot to Go to School